gelatinescreams/The-One-File/README.md

 ### Nodes
 * Multiple shapes for common devices including servers, routers, switches, firewalls, and clouds
-* *Icon shapes from MDI, Simple Icons, and Selfh.st available in the theonefile-networkening.html version*
+* *Icon shapes from MDI, Simple Icons, and selfh.st/icons available in the theonefile-networkening.html version*
 * Editable name, IP, role, tags, and notes
-* *Editable icon shapes from MDI, Simple Icons, and Selfh.st available in the theonefile-networkening.html version*
+* *Editable icon shapes from MDI, Simple Icons, and selfh.st/icons available in the theonefile-networkening.html version*
 * Resizable with full styling controls
 * Custom fonts, colors, and text offsets
 * **Per breakpoint styling** for desktop, tablet, mobile, and fold layouts : customize appearance independently for each screen size